 (2) Transmission Service Providers (TSPs) and ERCOT shall develop the steady-state base cases.
 The steady-state base cases are derived from the Network Operations Model to ensure consistency of key characteristics, including Ratings, impedance and connectivity for Transmission Facilities that are common between the Network Operations Model and each steady-state base case.
 Minor differences between the models will occur for several reasons.
 For example:

-(a) The Network Operations Model is converted from a “breaker, switch, and AC lsegment” convention to an equivalent steady-state base case “bus and branch” convention.
-This conversion reduces the number of breakers/switches that may be included in the steady-state base case model and may combine buses separated by breakers/switches in the Network Operations Model.

-(b) Additional detailed modeling may be added to the converted Network Operations Model for planning purposes.
+(a) Additional detailed modeling may be added to the converted Network Operations Model for planning purposes.

-(c) Future projects are added to the converted Network Operations Model that do not exist in the Network Operations Model past the model build date used to extract a snapshot from the Network Operations Model.
+(b) Future projects are added to the converted Network Operations Model that do not exist in the Network Operations Model past the model build date used to extract a snapshot from the Network Operations Model.

-(3) Using the Network Model Management System (NMMS), ERCOT and TSPs shall create steady state models that represent current and planned system conditions from the following data elements:
+(3) Using the Network Model Management System (NMMS), ERCOT and TSPs shall create steady-state models that represent current and planned system conditions from the following data elements:

 (a) Each TSP, or its Designated Agent, shall provide its respective transmission network steady-state model data, including load data.